Restoring Superb Parrot Flyways

 The Superb Parrot has suffered a decline in range and abundance over the last 100 years.
 The Superb Parrot (Polytelis swainsonii) is listed as vulnerable in NSW and Australia.
-There are fewer than 5,000 – 10,000 birds remaining in the wild.
+Fewer than 5,000 – 10,000 birds remain in the wild.

-Major threats include clearing and degradation of nesting and foraging habitat, disturbance around nesting sites, competition for nest hollows, trapping for the pet trade and road kills.
+Major threats include clearing and degradation of nesting and foraging habitats, disturbance around nesting sites, competition for nest hollows, trapping for the pet trade and road kill.

-WHAT IS THE PROJECT DOING FOR SUPERB PARROTS?
+WHAT DID THE PROJECT DO FOR SUPERB PARROTS?

-This project will work with landholders to restore foraging habitat and flyways for Superb Parrots by:
+This project staff worked with landholders to restore foraging habitat and flyways for Superb Parrots by: